 Opt-out for large accommodation owners

-Some owners can choose to opt out of marketplace GST rules, so they remain responsible for collecting and paying GST and issuing taxable supply information themselves.
+Some owners can choose to opt out of online marketplace GST rules, so they remain responsible for collecting and paying GST and issuing taxable supply information themselves.

 Opt-out rules for large accommodation owners